fdemmer/Picard-Last.fm.ng-Plugin/README.md

 - In the per-album call the last.fm-tags for album title is fetched.
-  To cover both compilations and single artist albums, all artists appearing on any track of the the album are looked up.
-In addition also all last.fm-tags of the tracks are considered again.
+  To cover both compilations and single artist albums, all artists appearing on any track of the album are looked up.
+In addition, all last.fm-tags of the tracks are considered again.

   In other words: the tags of each track count towards the tagging of the album.